 Assault/Domestic Assault/Threat/Change of Bail Conditions

 An assault, especially a domestic assault, is a charge that is being laid by the police very routinely according to their “zero tolerance” policy.
 Interestingly, you are almost always better off if you assaulted a stranger as opposed to assaulting your domestic partner.
-The police has almost no discretion in terms of NOT laying the charge, if the victim is your romantic partner or a family member.
+The police have almost no discretion in terms of NOT laying the charge if the victim is your romantic partner or a family member.
 In practice, it means that if your domestic partner (or you, or a passer-by) called the police and complained of a domestic assault, the police WILL come and investigate.
 Their job is NOT to pacify the situation.
 They would first and foremost be looking for: